What does it mean?

 Kiton By Kiton For Men Eau De Toilette Spray

 First launched in 1996, I remembered Kiton for Men EDT from back in the day.
-It's a sweet one with top notes of sage, bergamot, Amalfi lemon and pineapple.
-Middle notes are lily-of-the-valley and violet and base notes are musk, oak moss, Virginia cedar and Tonka bean.
-While I usually feel like sweet fragrances are geared towards a young audience, this one feels more mature to me — I'd say 30+ would like it.
+It’s a sweet one with top notes of sage, bergamot, Amalfi lemon and pineapple.
+Middle notes are lily-of-the-valley and violet and base notes are musk, oakmoss, Virginia cedar, and Tonka bean.
+While I usually feel like sweet fragrances are geared towards a young audience, this one feels more mature to me — I’d say 30+ would like it.
 Def a popular one with the ladies.
-Comes in a 4.2oz bottle.
+It comes in a 4.2oz bottle.

 Hermes Terre D’ Parfum Spray for Men

-Hermes launched Terre D 'Hermes for Men in 2008.
-It's a woody chypre with a mix of grapefruit, orange, oak moss and benzoin notes.
-It's one of those people either love or hate.
+Hermes launched Terre D ‘Hermes for Men in 2008.
+It’s a woody scent with a mix of grapefruit, orange, oakmoss and benzoin notes.
+It’s one of those people either love or hate.
 Haters think the orange is too prominent.
-Personally I find it refreshing and perfect for the summer time.
+Personally I find it refreshing and perfect for the summertime.
 At this price point, it might be worth trying before a blind buy to see which side you fall on.
-Comes in 1.7oz, 3.3oz, and 6.7oz sizes.
+It comes in 1.7oz, 3.3oz, and 6.7oz sizes.

 Aramis Eau De Toilette Spray for Men

 Aramis EDT is arguably the most well-known of the current chypre colognes for men.
 First launched in 1992 — it’s a casual cologne that feels perfect for a weekend outside.
 It’s got all the classic notes: artemisia, bergamot, cinnamon, and gardenia top notes which blend into a heart of pelargonium, patchouli, vetiver, and sandalwood followed by a dry down of leather, oakmoss, and amber.

 Christian Dior Eau Sauvage Parfum Spray for Men